Finnish Jokes and Finnglish Faux Pas

 She gave him the same confused look.
-He mentally kicked himself, and scratched American Airlines off the list.
+He scratched American Airlines off the list.
 Next he tried the United slogan,

-This time the woman looked at him, irritated, and screamed "What the $%#! do you want?!"
+This time the woman looked at him, irritated, and shouted "What the $%#! do you want?!"

 Drinking at the cottage